sumeet-4275/sumeet-4275.github.io/index.md

 Attended CC-CP workshop organized by CodeChef in June 2019 focusing on Algorithmic skills and discussing Data Structures in depth.

-**Co-curricular Activities**
+## Co-curricular Activities

-Representing IIIT-Bhopal’s Basketball team at Inter IIIT sports from past 2 years, passion of public speaking, declamation, debates and other oratorical activities.
+- Representing IIIT-Bhopal’s Basketball team at Inter IIIT sports from past 2 years
+- Passion of public speaking, declamation, debates and other oratorical activities.